-- If you have one a one hard disk and a one USB storage device (MicroSD) then it shows your disks as bellow.
+- If you have one hard disk and a one USB storage device (MicroSD) then it shows your disks as follows.

-- Identify your disk.
-In this situation my memory card listed as disk 1.
+- In this situation my memory card listed as disk 1.
 Then “select disk 1” command.

 - After that, run “attributes disk clear read” command without quotes.